acdhirr/petscare/README.md

     - let the piggies re-enter the shed.

 Old newspapers and hay can be found in the kitchen closet with the louvre doors.
+Note: guinea pig urine can have a creamy opaque color.
+This is normal.

 ### General guinea pig remarks